vote-by-mail/election-official-data/README.md

 ## Refreshing Data between Scheduled Runs
 The `public_data` GitHub Actions workflow will periodically run, collect fresh data, commit any updated .json files to the `public-data` branch, and push a new data version tag in the format `data/yyyy-mm-dd`.

-To trigger this workflow between scheduled runs (e.g., after a new state is added to `master`), push any commit to the `trigger-public-data` branch.
+To trigger this workflow between scheduled runs (i.e., after a new state is added to `master`), push any commit to the `trigger-public-data` branch.
+This will run the update workflow based on the latest code on master branch (admittedly, this is a bit of a hack to trigger a github action).
 If updated data is found, this will also push a new data version tag as part of the normal workflow.

 For example,